PAYDEX score: the Dun & Bradstreet business credit rating

 D&B collects data from various sources, including vendors, suppliers, and lenders, to generate a company's PAYDEX score.
 This information is then used to create a comprehensive report that provides insight into a business's financial stability and creditworthiness.

-How is PAYDEX calculated?
+How are PAYDEX scores calculated?

 What factors impact your PAYDEX score?